 #23 Ostend is a coastal city in the North of Belgium.
 The city itself doesn’t have much to do, but it has a cool pier and the beach.
 It is a good place to walk by the coastline, eat fish and go boat seeing.

-# 24 If you are a history lover then you have to visit Waterloo, near Brussels.
-This is the site of the battle of Waterloo, where the Emperor Napoleon Bonapart was defeated by the English and the Persians.
-On-site, there is a big hill, the Lion’s Mound, and a Lion Statue, constructed in 1826 by King William I. You can climb the hill and enjoy the panoramic view of the battlefront.
+#24 If you are a history lover then you have to visit Waterloo, near Brussels.
+This is the site of the battle of Waterloo, where Emperor Napoleon Bonapart was defeated by the English and the Persians.
+On-site, there is a big hill, the Lion’s Mound, and a Lion Statue, constructed in 1826 by King William I. You can climb the hill and enjoy the panoramic view of the battlefield.

 #26 For those who love cycling the city of Huy (also in Wallonia) doesn’t need explanation.
 The city of Huy hosts the iconic final of the classic cycling race “La Flèche Wallonne”.
-For those that don’t know the race finishes at the summit of the Mur of Huy, a steep road with 20% of inclination, it is a fantastic finale.
+For those that don’t know the race finishes at the summit of the Mur of Huy, a steep road with an inclination of almost 20%, it is a fantastic finale.
 The city is only worth visiting if you love cycling and want to see the Mur, otherwise, it doesn’t have much to do.

 #27 Belgium hosts the most important electronic dance music festival, Tomorrowland.
 It is held every year in July in the city of Boom, and it’s simply crazy.
 Two weekends with the most famous Artists and DJ’s.